Hrytos/People_org/README.md

 # People Search + Enrichment

-**Complete FullEnrich API v2 Integration with Streamlit UI**
+**Complete FullEnrich API v2 Integration with Streamlit UI + HubSpot Sync**

-Find people at companies by domain and enrich their contact information (emails, phones, LinkedIn profiles) using the FullEnrich API.
-Built for production with existing database integration.
+Find people at companies by domain, enrich their contact information (emails, phones, LinkedIn profiles) using the FullEnrich API, save to Supabase, and manually sync saved contacts to HubSpot CRM Contacts.

 ---